seqeralabs/wave/CONFIGURATION.md

 ### Kubernetes configuration for container build process

-Kubernetes configuration have options specific for k8s and most of them except cpu and memory are same for build and scan process.
+Kubernetes configuration has options specific for k8s, and most of them, except CPU and memory, are the same for the build and scan process.

 **Note**: only applies when using Kubernetes.